abhyudyasangwan/AI-Course-Designer/README.md

 ### Step 4: Refine Skills List Based on User Feedback

 This function allows the user to refine the list of skills by removing or modifying entries.

+**Explanation**:
+- **Purpose**: This function refines the list of skills based on user feedback.
+- **Input**: User input and a list of skills.
+- **Output**: A refined Python list of skills.
+- **Process**:
+  - A prompt is created asking GPT-4 to refine the list of skills based on user feedback.
+  - The response from GPT-4 is processed to extract the refined list of skills.
+  - If an error occurs, it is caught and handled gracefully.

 ```python
 def final_relevant_skills(user_input, skills):